Saving The Forest For The Trees

 That’s why Earthjustice lawyers in Alaska are pushing the Forest Service to phase its timber program out of old-growth logging as fast as possible.

-In contrast, the tourism, recreation and fishing industries in Southeast Alaska, which depend on a vibrant Tongass ecosystem, are the economic powerhouses in the region, supporting thousands.
+In contrast, the tourism, recreation and fishing industries in Southeast Alaska, which depend on a vibrant Tongass ecosystem, are the economic powerhouses in the region, supporting thousands — 30 times more jobs than the small but destructive timber industry.
 So, for the sake of few jobs, the federal government subsidizes the timber industry despite the costs to the environment, to the rest of the regional economy, or to the American taxpayer.

 A Rare Legacy for Future Generations